 “The moment you understand white privilege and decide to act for the greater good” (18″x36″) Bruce often reflects on the freedoms and access to opportunity he experiences knowing that many of his friends of color have vastly different experiences.
-He is a strong advocate for justice.
-Prejudice of all kinds is a “button” that those that know him know not to push.
+He works tiresly to address and eradicate racism.

-bridge the gap.
-She teaches yoga, practices shamanism, and, as a wildlife rehabilitator, tries to save the
+the gap.
+She teaches yoga, practices shamanism, and, as a wildlife rehabilitator, tries to save the planet’s

-I believe, however, that when it comes to climate science, scientists must also be advocates in some form.
+from climate related crises.
+I believe that when it comes to climate science, scientists must be advocates